Event Logo Image

 San Mateo County + Santa Clara County

 We invite Asian American, Native Hawaiian and Pacific Islander young women and friends, ages 12 - 18, to join us for an empowering day!
-Sister-to-Sister includes motivational speakers, educational workshops, interactive activities, community resources, food, cultural performances and is FREE for youth participants.
+Sister-to-Sister includes motivational speakers, educational workshops, interactive activities, community resources, food, cultural performances and is free for youth participants.

 San Mateo County